30 November 2023

 The Maasai

-In contradiction, the Maasai (and a few other tribes like the hadzabe) still do mostly live in a traditional way.
+In contradiction, the Maasai (and a few other tribes like the hadzabe) still mostly live traditionally.
 Even when they come to the city, they tend to wear their traditional clothes, stick together and speak their own language.

 The Maasai people are believed to have their roots in the Nile Valley in North Africa.
 Around the 15th century, they started to move South, eventually reaching present-day Kenya and Tanzania.
 During the late 17th and 18th centuries, the Maasai were at their zenith, dominating much of East Africa’s landscapes.